metaspartan/dnraddress.org/README.md

 Information on how DNRaddress works

-Litecoin's number is 48 (Hex it is 30),  Denarius uses 30 (Hex is 1E) and Bitcoin uses 0, which the hex is also 0.
+Litecoin's number is 48 (Hex is 30),  Denarius uses 30 (Hex is 1E) and Bitcoin uses 0, which the hex is also 0.

 The PRIVKEY_ADDRESS, which is 128 + the PUBKEY_ADDRESS.
 Denarius uses 158 (Hex is 9E).